memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/remove.md

 +--------------------------------------------------------------------------------------------+
 ```

-Let's add the label `Country` back to the node with the name `United Kingdom` and the aditional label `Kingdom`.
+Let's add the label `Country` back to the node with the name `United Kingdom` and the additional label `Kingdom`.

 ```opencypher
 MATCH (n { name: 'United Kingdom' })